-Because systemd has the capability of managing multiple MySQL instances on platforms for which systemd support is installed, mysqld_multi and mysqld_multi.server are unnecessary and are not installed.
-This is true as of MySQL 5.7.13 for RPM platforms, 5.7.19 for Debian platforms.
+Because systemd has the capability of managing multiple MySQL instances on platforms for which systemd support is installed, mysqld\multi and mysqld\multi.server are unnecessary and are not installed.

 To use multiple-instance capability, modify the my.cnf option file to include configuration of key options for each instance.
 These file locations are typical: